louib/TStick/Sopranino/2GW/FW19101/Docs/building_instructions.md

 Nightly builds and beta firmwares can be downloaded at https://github.com/edumeneses/TStick.
 Before using them, contact the IDMIL's lab team.

 Notice that you have to download the latest Arduino IDE version and setup the board denition.
 To do that go to: https://github.com/espressif/arduino-esp32.

+####

+Make sure you have Pyhton, pip, and esptool.py installed.
+Please access https://www.python.org/, https://pip.pypa.io/en/latest/installing/#install-or-upgrade-pip, and https://github.com/espressif/esptool to get information on how to install these programs.

 ## More info: